yoshi-the-dev/foundry-vtt-oci/README.md

 - `user_ocid`: your OCI user OCID (values generated when added the API key).
 - `fingerprint`: your OCI fingerprint (values generated when added the API key).
 - `rsa_private_key_path`: path to your RSA private key (`<your-home-directory>/.oci/<your-rsa-key-name>.pem`).
-- `region_identifier`: your tenant region ID (you can check either when added the API key or on `https://cloud.oracle.com/regions`).
+- `region_identifier`: your tenant region ID (you can check either when added the API key or on [your regions page](https://cloud.oracle.com/regions)).
 - `ssh_public_key_path`: path to SSH public key that you will use to connect to your instance (the one we generated at the beginning).
 - `alert_rule_recipients`: email address to be notified if budget is exceeded